 Lions Park - Corner of Flood & Symmes

-The 37th Annual Midsummer Nights’ Fair will take place on Friday, August 22 and Saturday, August 23, 2014, from 6:00 – 11:00 p.m.
-The event will be held in Lions Park, Flood Avenue and Symmes, adjacent to the Firehouse Art Center.
+The 37th Annual Midsummer Nights art festival will take place on Friday, August 22 and Saturday, August 23, 2014, from 6:00 – 11:00 p.m.
+The event will be held in Lions Park, at Flood Avenue and Symmes, adjacent to the Firehouse Art Center.

-The Midsummer Nights’ Fair is one of the largest art fairs in Norman, taking place in the evening, with a one of a kind atmosphere.
-The Firehouse Art Center takes this opportunity to showcase regional artists, share our mission to provide quality art experiences and demonstrate our passion for the visual arts to the community.
-This juried arts festival features 30 unique, high-quality artist booths that offer pottery, jewelry, glass, sculpture, woodworking and more.
-The fair is a great opportunity to speak with artists and purchase original works of art priced for every budget, from student to collector.
+Midsummer Nights is one of the largest art festivals in Norman, taking place in the evening, with a one of a kind atmosphere.
+The event is the Firehouse’s opportunity to highlight regional artists, share its mission to provide quality art experiences, and demonstrate its passion for the visual arts to the community.
+This juried arts festival features 30 unique, high-quality artist booths offering pottery, jewelry, glass, sculpture, woodworking and more.
+Midsummer Nights is a great opportunity to speak with artists and purchase original works of art priced for every budget, from student to collector.

 For additional information, please call the Firehouse Art Center at 329-4523.

-This year’s Midsummer Nights’ Fair features a variety of exciting art opportunities for children, including the “Children’s Art Wall,” the innovative “Foil Sculpting” project, the Creative Cube project, and figure drawing.
+This year’s Midsummer Nights art festival features a variety of exciting art opportunities for children, including the “Children’s Art Wall,” the innovative “Foil Sculpting” project, the Creative Cube project, and figure drawing.

 The community’s beloved children’s art activity, the “Children’s Art Wall,” will be provided for young painters, along with local artists and instructors available to assist the children with their creative compositions.
-Participants of foil sculpting will be encouraged to construct a multitude creations, each from a single sheet of foil, which can be added to the FAC’s environmental platform showcasing a community of imaginative foil sculptures.
-The Creative Cube project, initiated at the 2012 Chocolate Festival, gives children the opportunity to paint and design their unique vision on the outside of a provided cardboard cube.
-Both children and adults are invited to participate in our figure drawing activity.
+Participants of foil sculpting will be encouraged to construct a multitude of creations, each from a single sheet of foil, which can be added to the FAC’s environmental platform showcasing a community of imaginative foil sculptures.
+The Creative Cube project gives children the opportunity to paint and design their unique vision on the outside of a provided cardboard cube.
+Both children and adults are invited to participate in the figure drawing activity.
 Located under the central tent, this activity gives visitors the opportunity to create graphite portraits of a professional model.
-Artist Richard McKown, and FAC faculty will also be on hand for this activity, sketching the model and encouraging parents and children to create and display their masterpieces.
+Artist Richard McKown and FAC faculty will also be on hand for this activity, sketching the model and encouraging parents and children to create and display their masterpieces.